Goinza/Plugins-for-SRPG-Studio/Cover System/$readme.txt

 INCOMPATIBILITY ISSUES
 This plugin is not compatible with other plugins that use the following functions:
     - AttackChecker.getAttackIndexArray from singleton-system.js line 923.

+VERSION HISTORY
+1.0 - February 28, 2020
+    - Initial version

+1.1 - March 17, 2020
+    - Fixed an issue where, in some specific situations, a player unit could attack an enemy unit from a position that doesn't have line of sight with that unit.
+    - AI was not behaving properly.
+It has been partially fixed.
+Now, enemy units should only attack other units that are within their line of sight.
+        But the current problem is that they will only attack if they have line of sight without moving.
+This will be fixed in the next version.